16 Most HAUNTED Places In Michigan | Spooky Houses | Asylum | Abandoned Attractions To Scare Years off Your Life!

 I don't know about you, but this has a serious creep factor written all over it.
 Definitely deserves the top of our haunted places in Michigan list.

 This creepy Dredge is located in Hubbell, which is in the Upper Peninsula of Michigan.
+We love visiting the Dredge as it's close to where Chris grew up.

 *See the map above for the specific location.